Love French Food

 They seem to improve if left this way, as the bread becomes soaked with the olive oil, which is how they should be, as the name pan bagnat means wet bread!
 To some readers, especially those from North America, this may seem distasteful, but never pooh-pooh an unfamiliar dish unless you have tried it.
 Ooh-la-la!

-Freezing: The bread if well wrapped with no filling, will keep fresh for months.
+Freezing: The bread, if well wrapped with no filling, will keep fresh for months.
 This will make spur-of-the-moment plans easy!

-Freezing the filling: (which is a salad) will not be successful, as the vegetables will be quite limp when thawed.
+Freezing the filling (which is a salad) will not be successful, as the vegetables will be quite limp when thawed.

 ❔FAQ

-What does Pan Bagnat mean in English?
+What does Pan Bagnat Recipe mean in English?

 Yes!
 Simply slice up the vegetables you love most, drizzle olive oil on the bread, and fill it up with veggies.
 Add pesto or any other sauce to dress it the way you like.